-FREQUENTLY ASKED QUESTIONS (FAQs) ABOUT THE CORONAVIRUS- COVID 19 AND THE COURT
+FREQUENTLY ASKED QUESTIONS (FAQs) ABOUT THE CORONAVIRUS- COVID 19 AND THE COURT-March 10, 2022

 Is the Court open during the coronavirus/Covid 19 pandemic?
 Yes.
 The Clermont County Common Pleas Court, General Division, is currently open and operating with normal hours during the pandemic.

 Is the Court taking precautions about the coronavirus/Covid 19?
-Yes, the Court has an extensive set of precautions in place and will modify them as the situation changes.
+Yes, the Court has an appropriate set of precautions in place and will modify them as the situation changes.

 Is social distancing in effect?
 Yes.
 You will be expected to maintain social distancing (six feet) in the line to enter the Courthouse, while going through security screening, and at all other times while you are in the Courthouse hallways, waiting areas, courtrooms, and other places.
-Waiting area and courtroom seating is limited, as it has been reduced to help with social distancing.
+Waiting area and courtroom seating may be limited where it has been reduced to help with social distancing.

 Is there screening at the Courthouse door?
 Yes.
-Everyone entering the Courthouse will have their temperature taken with a thermal camera, and will be asked questions about their health and recent travel.
+Everyone entering the Courthouse will have their temperature taken with a thermal camera.
 The Sheriff’s Deputies will refuse entry to anyone who has a temperature or shows signs of illness.

 Regular security requirements about weapons and other prohibited items are still in full force and effect.

 Is hand sanitizer available?
 Yes.
-You will be asked to spray your hands after passing through the security checkpoint.
-There are other conveniently located places in the Courthouse where hand sanitizer is available.
+There are conveniently located places in the Courthouse where hand sanitizer is available.